By: Celeste Hubbard

 At it’s mid-November launch, the brand indicated that all proceeds from the purchase of the Holiday pack would be used toward efforts to halt construction of said wall.
 But, what started as a politically motivated concept has morphed into an opportunity to tackle one of the biggest issues in the world: wealth inequality.

 And yes, I’m still talking about a holiday campaign.

-CAH, the self described “party game for horrible people” is using their platform and our collective conscience to bring awareness to and take a small bite out of how “truely fucked” we all are by income inequality.
-So, after donating the majority of the proceeds to their original plan, they identified CAH subscribers that could benefit the most from a redistribution of wealth and gifted them with either a $15 refund or a $1,000 gift to use at their own discretion, this holiday season.
+CAH, the self-described “party game for horrible people” is using its platform and our collective conscience to bring awareness to and take a small bite out of how “truly fucked” we all are by income inequality.
+So, after donating the majority of the proceeds to its original plan, it identified CAH subscribers that could benefit the most from a redistribution of wealth and gifted them with either a $15 refund or a $1,000 gift to use at their own discretion, this holiday season.
 Read more about it all here.

-Rather than creating a traditional advertising campaign that pushed something typical like a holiday themed version of the game, true to their brand, CAH took on a much bigger issue and started a conversation that they value more than the value of a batch of cards.
+Rather than creating a traditional advertising campaign that pushed something typical like a holiday-themed version of the game, true to their brand, CAH took on a much bigger issue and started a conversation that they value more a batch of cards.

 Ultimately, there is no clearly defined way to execute an impactful holiday campaign but during such a tradition-laden time of the year, marketing with a cause is sure to break through the clutter and impact more than just your brand’s bottom line.